 Setting up the Linux Server

-Adrian reports that setting up the linux box was a lot of fun – but not something for those who don’t want to get their hands into the guts of the packages.
+Setting up the linux server was a lot of fun – but not something for those who don’t want to learn some command-line runes.

 Then I moved the server to a new machine: a Dell Optiplex 170L bought for £70 from ebay, and upgraded to Fedora Core 3.

 At the same time, I restructured the file system so that /backup, /home, /var/mail, /var/www/html are separate filesystems, and changed all filesystems to reiserfs.
 These are created in block devices provided by LVM on a single 200GB hard disk, with room for spare copies of the root partition.
-It is currently running Fedora Core 4.
+It was upgraded to Fedora Core 4.
 The only difficulty upgrading was with the LDAP database getting hosed.

-2011: The Optiplex has been replaced for a couple of years by a dual-core 3GHz, 1GB ram nameless system.
+- 2011: The Optiplex was replaced by a dual-core 3GHz, 1GB ram nameless system.
 Just upgraded from Fedore Core 10 to Fedora Core 15, which was a lot of work.
 There’s no alternative but to rebuild from scratch and then copy config files from the old system one by one and bring them up.
-I have two 1TB disks that are mirrored and contain the website and backup of our internal documents/images/music.
+I had two 1TB disks that were mirrored and contained the website and backup of our internal documents/images/music.
 The NAS server in the garage provide an iSCSI target that is mounted and backs up the backup.
 The system and boot disks are raid1 mirrored on to partitions on one of the 1TB disks.
 A cron job periodically connects the mirror and then disconnects it, thereby giving me a bootable standby if the SSD goes down, but allowing me to spin down the hard disks.
 The backup and html directories are automatically dismounted after 30s inactivity and the disks are spun down after 30minutes of inactivity.

-2018: I replaced the Dell poweredge 2950 with a home-built system.
+- 2018: I replaced the Dell poweredge 2950 with a home-built system using new components.
 This is the first time I’ve had a brand-new server.
-It has two three-disk mirrors on 6 x 8 TB disks.
+It has two two-disk mirrors on 4 x 8 TB disks, plus a spare.
 Probably overkill for my needs, but at least it should last me forever (yes, I know, 640 KB is enough for anybody :0).
 More details here: http://www.chezstephens.org.uk/server-upgrade

 The mail system

-Pre 2018: The mail system is configured to collect email from a number of IMAP accounts.
-IMAPS/SMTPS is used outside the home network to access the local mail service.
-An LDAP server provides centralized storage of email addresses for outlook and outlook express clients (although it can’t easily do email groups, which is a great annoyance).
+Pre 2018: The mail system was configured to collect email from a number of IMAP accounts.
+IMAPS/SMTPS was used outside the home network to access the local mail service.
+An LDAP server provided centralized storage of email addresses for outlook and outlook express clients.
 One of the annoyances of having an ntlworld dynamic IP address is that some SMTP servers refuse to accept mail from such clients (e.g. AOL).
 Postfix can be configured to route SMTP email for specific domains via some other SMTP server, so all my outgoing mail is sent via my ISP (ntlworld).

-All other external access into the home network is now via ssh tunnels.
+All other external access into the home network was via ssh tunnels.
 This is much more secure than opening various ports.

 Post 2019: I still run a local email server, but it is less important.
 It essentailly is a place to gather email from various external accounts and hold archives.
 Outgoing email is sent via one of the external accounts.
 This is because certain email systems silently discard email from dynamic IP addresses, regardless of valid DKIM and SPF settings.